Description of image

 You can control access to your machines with Private Networks, Public IPs, and VPN Gateways.
 There are no bandwidth charges for either ingress or egress.

-Public traffic From Internet
+Public Traffic From Internet

-Private traffic From Storage
+Private Traffic From Storage

 Disk traffic runs over a 10 Gigabit, highly-available backend network.